zellwk/zellwk.com/src/posts/2019-09-04-inconsistent-button-behavior.md

 You can see the inconsistencies here.
 It's clear as day.
 The major inconsistencies are:

-1. Firefox on Mac is simply weird.
-Everything seems wrong.
+1. **Firefox on Mac is simply weird.** Everything seems wrong.
-2. Some browsers don't focus on the button when they're clicked.
+2. **Some browsers don't focus on the button** when they're clicked.
-3. Some browsers don't include a focus glow on the button when they're clicked.
+3. **Some browsers don't include a focus glow** on the button when they're clicked.

 The [HTML Spec]() doesn't state what browsers should do after a user clicks on a button.
-So no browsers are at fault for the inconsistent behavior.
+So *no browsers are at fault* for the inconsistent behavior.

 ## Here's a potential fix

-I think Chrome's implementation (both Mac and Windows) makes the most sense.
+**I think Chrome's implementation (both Mac and Windows) makes the most sense.**

 1. When you click on a button, focus should be on the button.
 2. Button should have a focus glow
 3. When you press `Tab` after clicking a button, the next element should get focus.
 4. When you press `Shift` + `Tab` after clicking a button, the previous element should get focus.

-Note: If you're the kind of person that hates the default focus glow, you can restyle the focus glow (or you can wait for `:focus-visible` to be widely supported).
+Note: If you're the kind of person that hates the default focus style, you can restyle the focus ring (or you can wait for `:focus-visible` to be widely supported).

 There's a quick fix if you want to make the other browsers behave consistently with Chrome's implementation.
 All you have to do is add this code at the top of your JavaScript.